 The good news is that most hiring managers understand that it’s very unlikely to have a single person manage an end-to-end IoT solution.
 So unless you are in a very small startup, chances are you’ll be working with other Product Managers that specialize in the different layers of the IoT stack.

 This is where the concept of a “T-shaped” Product Manager comes into play.
 An IoT Product Manager needs to have a solid horizontal understanding of all five layers of the IoT Technology Stack and how the end-to-end system works.
-And then you should complement that with deep vertical understanding in one of the layers of the IoT Technology Stack.
+And then you should complement that with deep vertical knowledge in one of the layers of the IoT Technology Stack.

 For example, if you have experience managing a mobile app, then you are already familiar with Cloud platforms and Cloud applications.
 To get into IoT, you should focus on learning (at a higher level) how the other three layers of the IoT Technology Stack work (device hardware, device software, and communications) and how all layers relate to each other.
 That way, you’ll be an expert in two layers and be skilled enough to have intelligent conversations with other teams about the complete system.